12 Substation Protection Equipment You Must Recognize

 When there are heavy currents, a bus bar conductor is installed to link two or more pieces of equipment next to one another.
 These are typically bare copper bars that support the insulators and are either rectangular or tubular.
 The outdoor bus bars come in two different varieties: rigid and strain.

-Pipes are used in the rigid kind to link the various pieces of equipment.
-The bus bars' rigidity ensures that the clearances never change.
+Technicians rigidly use pipes to link the various pieces of equipment.
+The bars' rigidity ensures that the clearances never change.

 6. Lightning arrester

-A distribution substation's most crucial safety feature is a lightning arrester, which guards working people and expensive equipment.
-During lightning strokes, the excess electricity is stopped and discharged to the ground.
+A distribution's most important safety feature is a lightning arrester.
+It protects people and costly equipment from lightning strikes.
+During lightning strikes, the system prevents excess electricity from accumulating and discharges it to the ground.
 These are put between a line and the earth close to the equipment.

 7. Circuit breaker